 Whether you specialize in treating athletes or not, your patients will benefit when you expand your knowledge of sports chiropractic.

-I often hear of doctors interested in building a sports chiropractic practice who start out by going to a local gym, giving advice and providing on-the-spot chiropractic manipulations.
-I wonder if the doctor took a proper history.
-Performed an examination?
-Conducted any other diagnostic tests?
-Acted professionally?
-Took notes?
-Recorded the treatments and findings?
-I seriously doubt it, and if not, it opens a door for the doctor related to liability, a problem supporting an appropriate standard of care and a diminished perception of the value of the service provided.
+Often, doctors interested in building a sports chiropractic practice start out by going to a local gym, giving advice and providing on-the-spot chiropractic manipulations.
+But it's important to follow an appropriate standard of care in order to not diminish the perception of the value of the service provided.

-While there is nothing inherently wrong with offering sports physicals, doctors who provide them need to be careful not to lower their standards simply because they expect these children to be healthy.
-I always advise using the same level of care and documentation with sports physicals that a doctor would use in the office.
+While there is nothing wrong with offering sports physicals, doctors who provide them need to be careful not to lower their standards simply because they expect young athletes to be fit and healthy.
+You should always use the same level of care and documentation with sports physicals that you would with any other treatment in your office.